 - IMF Peak fee/State government royalty/permits where applicable

-- All technical climbing group gear
+- All technical climbing group like gear ropes, anchors etc.

 - All transport from Manali to road head and back.

 - Stay and food at hotels in Manali.

 - All expenses of personal nature like bottled water, drinks, tips, telephone calls, mineral water etc.